ansient0/lwotc/README.md

 * 75% base damage, has 100% chance to set someone on fire
 * 7 tile long, 5 tile wide
 * infinite ammo, but 2 only ammo capacity, in addition flamethrower has 2 turns cooldown.
-* T0 is there from the start
+* T0 is availible at game start
 * T1 Is unlocked with purifier autopsy
 * T2 is unlocked with Berserker autopsy
 * T3 is unlocked with Sectopod autopsy